 The therapeutic substance is a radiopharmaceutical (radioactive medicine) administered as a capsule by mouth.
-It is the same size as a regular drug capsule and you will need to swallow it whole.
-We will give you a cup of water to drink with the capsule.
+It is the same size as a regular drug capsule and should be swallowed whole with some water.

 You will not sense the radiopharmaceutical and the capsule does not contain ingredients that cause generalised allergic reactions.
-You can have the treatment even if you are hypersensitive to indine.
+You can have this treatment even if you are hypersensitive to iodine.